 About Grants 4 Plants

 In 2018, Mountain Rose Herbs launched its annual Grants 4 Plants Program.
-Each year, a $5,000 grant is awarded to five recipients who are working to take care of people while protecting the planet.
-This year, we received 234 applications and were inspired by the passion, creativity, and commitment of our growing herbal community (search #grants4plants on YouTube and other social media channels to view all the incredible submissions!).
-After careful consideration, we have selected five projects that align with our values and will have a lasting positive impact in their communities and beyond.
-Join us in congratulating this year's grantees and celebrating herbal education, environmental stewardship, and our plant-loving community!
+Each year, we award a $4,000 grant to four recipients who share our mission of caring for people while protecting the planet.
+This year, we received over one hundred inspiring applications.
+Our growing herbal community is so rich with passion, creativity, and commitment!
+After careful consideration, we have selected four projects that we believe will have a lasting positive impact on this planet we call home.
+Please join us in congratulating this year's grantees and celebrating herbal education, environmental stewardship, and our plant-loving community!

 Looking for more inspirational projects?